symp

 • 8/23/2024, 11:25:21

 Unbelievable that it happened almost exactly 56 years ago.
-I remember the night of August 20-21st of 1968 as a six-year-old boy vacationing with my parents in a log cabin in the area of Chata Slovanka (http://www.slovanka.eu/) in Jizerské hory.
-We were woken up by massive airplane rumbling over hour heads at predawn hours and I heard my parents whispering to each other what the hell is going on.
+I remember that night of August 20–21, 1968, as a six-year-old boy vacationing with my parents in a log cabin near Chata Slovanka (http://www.slovanka.eu/) in Jizerské Hory mountains.
+We were woken up in the predawn hours by massive rumbling of cargo airplanes over our heads, and I heard my parents whispering to each other: "What the hell is going on?"
 My mom was especially worried.
-Then later in the morning while walking to breakfast I saw some folks locking up door with suitcases in their hands and running up the hill.
-"They are running," someone said.
-I had no idea what the "running" really meant since it was quite obvious they were running.
+Later in the morning, while walking to breakfast, I saw some people locking their doors with suitcases in their hands, running up the hill.
+“They are running,” someone said.
+I had no idea what “running” actually meant, since it was quite obvious they were already running.

 Soviets in Prague